 Most Enterprise Projects last multiple quarters.
 Ten weeks is a very short turnaround for an in-depth project.
 Projects can last anywhere from one to three or more quarters.
 Some students will continue to participate through three quarters while new students join the team every 10 weeks.

 The student team will complete and present progress on their project every 10 weeks as part of their coursework.
 If a product is completed, Neumont conveys the intellectual property rights of any completed product to the Enterprise Partner.
 The college makes no representations about the product’s utility, suitability for consumer implementation, or effectiveness.
 All projects are backed by legal agreements outlining intellectual property rights including non-compete and non-disclosure agreements.
 Companies use Enterprise Projects as an effective part of their recruiting strategy.

 Partnering with Neumont for Enterprise Projects presents an opportunity for employers to see soon-to-be tech professionals learning.
 As employers closely supervise the project, they get a front-row seat to watch how students work in teams and will potentially fit into their company culture.
 That’s why we call it a 10-week interview.

 No, students are enrolled in a course with faculty oversight for which they receive a grade and credit at the college.

 No, Enterprise Projects are not internships.
 Neumont has carefully structured Enterprise Projects for the educational benefits to students and recruiting opportunities for employers.
 There is no employment relationship between the students and the Enterprise Partner.
 The collaboration agreement exists between the company and Neumont.

 In addition to Enterprise Projects Partnerships, Neumont offers events on-campus where employers are invited to attend, meet students, and participate in Neumont’s community.
 Specific events include:

 Career Week: A quarterly week-long event where Industry Partners present Tech Talks, interview graduating students, and get to know current students.
 You can learn more about Career Week here, and register to participate in Career Week here.

-Project Showcase: Twice a year, students show-off the projects they have completed as teams and individuals.
+Project Showcase: Students show-off the projects they have completed as teams and individuals.
 Industry Partners are always invited to attend and vote for their favorite projects.
 You can learn more about Project Showcase here.